LakshmiSarojaSaiVeni/FakeJobPostDetection/README.md

 ### Features:
 - Word clouds for fake vs real job postings
-- Logistic Regression model for classification
+- Random Forest model is used for training
 - Interactive job description tester

 ### How to Run Locally: